 Pick-your-own farms are great, too.
 Raspberries and strawberries in season...yummy!
 Ah, that raspberry jam I made was DELicious!
 Got rhubarb in the back yard?
 Use it!

 Get back to gardening!
 We've been really focused on gardening for a few years now, slowly converting the backyard into a garden.
-We've built a greenhouse and 42 raised beds!
+When we lived in Sudbury, we built a greenhouse and 42 raised beds!
+Now that we've moved, we're starting over--converting our small yard into an assortment of raised beds.
+We found out where things were buried under the ground (electric cables, gas lines, water and sewer lines) and placed the raised boxes in such a way as to make sure we never dig above those as we develop the garden over the next few years.
 If you have land, use it for food instead of lawns.
 Use tiny strips around the house if that's all you've got, and raise tomatoes, radishes and green onions for your salads.
 Find some half-barrels and put in herbs.
 It's not difficult to dry those herbs for use in the winter, and they'll be oh-so-good for you!
 Try square-foot gardening, or fill your patio with planters.
-Try a Tower Garden on your balcony!
+Try a Tower Garden or some other kind of vertical garden system on your balcony!
 Everybody can do something!

 Eat lots more fresh raw fruits and vegetables, greens, whole grains, seeds, and nuts.
 Donít rely on vitamins to do it for you--you need the nutrients that are in whole foods!
 God put the nutrients in various combinations in fruits and vegetables for a very good reason--they work together!!